Smooth Yamabe invariant and surgery: Introduction

 \subsection{Comparison to other results}

 At the end of the section we want to mention some similar constructions in the literature.
-An analogous surgery formula holds if we replace the Conformal Laplacian by the Dirac operator, see \cite{ammann.dahl.humbert:p07a} for details and applications.
-D. Joyce \cite{joyce:03}, followed by L. Mazzieri \cite{mazzieri:08,mazzieri:p06b}, considered a problem tightly related to our result: their goal is to construct a metric on a manifold obtained via a connected sum along a $k$-dimensional submanifold.
-For these metrics they construct a solution of the Yamabe equation on the new manifold which is close to solutions of the Yamabe equations on the original pieces.
-Such a construction was achieved by D. Joyce for $k=0$ and by L. Mazzieri for $k\in \{1,\ldots,n-3\}$ provided that the embeddings defining the connected sum are isometric.
+An analogous surgery formula holds if we replace the Conformal Laplacian by the Dirac operator, see~\cite{ammann.dahl.humbert:09b} for details and applications.
+D.~Joyce \cite{joyce:03}, followed by L.~Mazzieri \cite{mazzieri:08,mazzieri:p06b}, considered a problem tightly related to our result: their goal is to construct a metric on a manifold obtained via a connected sum along a $k$-dimensional submanifold.
+For these metrics they construct a solution of the Yamabe equation on the new manifold that is close to solutions of the Yamabe equations on the original pieces.
+Such a construction was achieved by D.~Joyce for $k=0$ and by L.~Mazzieri for $k\in \{1,\ldots,n-3\}$ provided that the embeddings defining the connected sum are isometric.
 In contrast to our article their solutions on the new manifold are not necessarily minimizers of the volume-normalized Einstein-Hilbert functional.
+Similar constructions have also been developed by R.~Mazzeo, D.~Pollack, and K.~Uhlenbeck \cite{mazzeo.pollack.uhlenbeck:95} in order to glue together metrics of constant scalar curvature.
+Recently, J.~Corvino, M.~Eichmair, and P.~Miao showed how to glue together metrics while preserving constant scalar curvature and volume, see \cite{corvino.eichmair.miao:p12}.
+Further, P.~T.~Chrusciel, J.~Isenberg, and D.~Pollack \cite{chrusciel.isenberg.pollack:05}, found methods to glue together solutions of the vacuum Einstein constraint equations.

+Other authors studied the equivariant analogues.
+In this setting one assumes that a compact Lie group $G$ acts on the manifolds before and after surgery and that the surgery is compatible with this actions.
+Furthermore all metrics are assumed to be $G$-invariant and the Yamabe constant and Yamabe invariant are replaced by their equivariant analogues.
+The equivariant Yamabe problem is solved in many cases, in particular on spin manifolds or in the case that all orbits have positive dimension, see \cite{hebey.vaugon:93}, \cite{madani:10,madani:12}.
+An equivariant analogue of the Petean-Yun surgery formula was provided in \cite{sung:06}.
+B.~Hanke \cite{hanke:08} proved that the existence of $G$-invariant positive scalar curvature metrics is preserved under equivariant surgeries of the appropriate dimensions, which is the equivariant generalization of the result by Gromov and Lawson, respectively Schoen and Yau, cited above.